dotBunny/GDX/.docfx/manual/contributing/bootstrap.md

 ### Projects

 #### GDX_Development
 Located in `Projects\GDX_Development`, this is the **primary** development project that should be used when contributing to the project.
 Unit tests can be ran from the Unity Editor and this project is used in [Automation](/manual/contributing/automation.html) as well.

+The project includes a root menu item addition (of its namesake) to the Unity editor which allows build and BVT testing to be driven from the editor (on Windows).

+##### BVT

+The **Build Vertification Test** suite allows for tests to be run in builds and validated across numerous platforms.
+These are meant to run without any other dependencies and therefore appropriate for actual runtime deployment.
+The `Bootstrap` MonoBehaviour file drives this in our builds asynchronously.

+##### Demo

+This is where content lives that is used in our _discovery_ videos about `GDX`.

 #### GDX_Entities
 This project has been rather dormant whilst we await a proper Entities 1.0 release cycle.
 It will change as things become publicly available.